hizkyas/hizkyas/README.md

 - 👋 Hi, I’m @hizkyas
-- Im a A web Developer, with a Bachelor's degree In Information Technology.
+- Im a A software engineer, with a Bachelor's degree In Information Technology.
-- Css/HTML/JavaScript/React/python Programmer
+  -Flutter/React/python Programmer
-- 💞️ I’m looking to collaborate on ... web development
 - 📫 hizkyastadele@gmail.com

 <!---